 Constitution of India gives the power to levy and collect taxes, whether direct or indirect, to the Central and State Government.
-The Parliament and State Legislatures are empowered to make laws on the matters enumerated in the Seventh Schedule which contains three lists under which the Parliament and the State Legislatures have the authority to make laws for the purpose of levy of taxes.
+The Parliament and State Legislatures are empowered to make laws on the matters enumerated in the Seventh Schedule by virtue of Article 246 of the Constitution of India.

+Seventh Schedule to Article 246 contains three lists which enumerate the matters under which the Parliament and the State Legislatures have the authority to make laws for the purpose of levy of taxes.